 Lonely Planet review

-Built in 1869 as Khedive Ismail’s hunting lodge, the stately Mena House offers two time warps in one: the public areas sport dazzling Islamic decoration and perpetually smell of jasmine, but the grandest palace-wing rooms are Arabian Nights, with whimsical tapestry bedspreads and opulent mirrors.
-You really have to go for a Pyramids view in the palace wing as rooms in the new garden wing are dully modern.
+Built in 1869 as Khedive Ismail’s hunting lodge, Mena House dazzles with intricate gold decoration and air that perpetually smells of jasmine.
+The grandest palace-wing rooms are borderline-kitschy Arabian Nights style, with whimsical tapestry bedspreads and opulent mirrors.
+Rooms in the garden wing are more typically modern.
 The swimming pool is suitably capacious.

 Our independent authors have visited Mena House Hotel (Formerly Mena House Oberoi) and selected this as one of our recommended hotels in Greater Cairo.

 - 24-hour front desk

 - Currency exchange

 - Non-smoking rooms

 - Restaurant (buffet)